Anti-VEGF Injections (Intravitreal Injections)

 Sources:

-- American Academy of Ophthalmology.
+- American Society of Retina Specialists.
 Intravitreal Injections.

 - CATT Research Group.
 Ranibizumab and bevacizumab for neovascular age-related macular degeneration.
 N Engl J Med.
 2011;364(20):1897-1908.